cytix-software/AppSec-Detection-Framework/README.md

 ### Docker-Compose.yaml

 The `Docker-Compose.yaml` file should be used to manage the deployment of groups of containers that match the defined profiles.

+In order to do this, the `profiles` should be defined for each service to include

+- The language the vulnerability was written in
+- The webserver technology in use
+- CWE IDs associated with the vulnerability
+- The OWASP Top 10 2021 category code

 ## Vulnerability Inventory